museumcomputernetwork/mcn-2020-git-haiku/index.md

-White cloud of mist
+Such utter silence!
-he starts to grind the rice,
+just enough to bend the leaves
-Tall grass their monument
+Mogami River.